 The other thing that private browsing is useful for is checking your email on somebody else’s computer – no danger of cookies lying around letting them back into your email account once you’ve gone.

-Windows 7 Makes it Really Simple
+Windows 7 or 8 Makes it Really Simple

 Create a Shortcut to Open Private Browsing Mode